strawlab/pyned2lla/README.md

 # pyned2lla - NED (North East Down) to LLA (Latitude Longitude Altitude) conversion for Python

+This is a packages some coordinate transforms from the [`coord_transforms`](https://crates.io/crates/coord_transforms) rust crate to be used in Python.

 ## Installation

 `pip install pyned2lla`